 Allow Individual Accounts for Young People

-If the financial troubles of the past few years have taught us anything, it should be that we must be responsible for our own retirement planning.
-I believe that we need to reform Social Security so that, while it meets current financial obligations, it allows young workers the freedom to form their own individual savings accounts that they are able to control.
+If the financial troubles of the past have taught us anything, it should be that we must be responsible for our own retirement planning.
+We need to reform Social Security so that, while it meets current financial obligations, it allows young workers the freedom to form their own individual savings accounts that they are able to control.